zekiunal/packer/README.md

 Bu AMI kullanıma hazırdır. İsterseniz gidip bu AMI'yi hemen başlatabilir.

-> Not: AMI kimliğiniz mutlaka yukarıda belirtilenlerden farklı olacaktır.
+> **Not:** AMI kimliğiniz mutlaka yukarıda belirtilenlerden farklı olacaktır.
 Yukarıdaki örnek çıktıdaki gibi bir başlatmayı denerseniz, bir hata mesajı alırsınız.
 AMI'nızı başlatmayı denemek isterseniz, AMI kimliğinizi Packer çıktısından alın.

-> Note: If you see a VPCResourceNotSpecified error, Packer might not be able to determine the default VPC, which the t2 instance types require.
+> **Not:** If you see a VPCResourceNotSpecified error, Packer might not be able to determine the default VPC, which the t2 instance types require.
 This can happen if you created your AWS account before 2013-12-04.
 You can either change the instance_type to m3.medium, or specify a VPC.
 Please see http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html for more information.
 If you specify a vpc_id, you will also need to set subnet_id.
 Unless you modify your subnet's IPv4 public addressing attribute, you will also need to set associate_public_ip_address to true, or set up a VPN.

 ### Imajı Yönetme